FlorianBoegl/Flo/README.md

 - 👋 Hi, I’m @FlorianBoegl
 - I’m interested in math, physics, coding and technical stuff in general
-- I like to travek and have been in many different countries, for example some more exotic ones like Australia and Chile
+- I also like to travel and have been in many different countries
+- For example some more exotic countries from a German perspective I have visited are Australia (not Austria!
+I have been there as well many time ;) ) and Chile
 - I’m currently learning computer science as a student at TH-Rosenheim
 - At the moment I have a lot of fun coding, I try to learn from many resources inside and outside of the university